Dubai diversifies with push into diamonds

 Saurabh Shah, a seller at Antwerp-based diamond manufacturer Rosy Blue's Dubai arm, said that if tourism in the UAE falls, diamond sales also drop because Arab locals and the large Arab and Indian expatriate communities traditionally prefer to buy gold.

 "For Dubai, sales are mostly from the tourists.
-Indians (living here) buy only gold jewelry, and locals don't buy diamonds very often," said Shah.
+Indians (living here) buy only gold jewellery, and locals don't buy diamonds very often," said Shah.

 Demand for diamonds in the Gulf is rising, however, and today stands at $15 billion annually compared to around $2 billion a decade ago, Shah said.
 By 2015, China, India and the Gulf could overtake the United States as top diamond consumers, analysts believe, creating more opportunities for Dubai, which is located between diamond producers in Africa and processors and buyers in Asia.